 Dr. Amira Hassanein, who serves as Product Director for the Company's OCS Lung program, is the sister of Dr. Waleed Hassanein, the Company's President and Chief Executive Officer and a member of the Company's board of directors.
-The Company paid Dr. Amira Hassanein approximately \$0.1 million in total compensation for each of the three months ended March 31, 2024 June 30, 2024 and 2023 for her services as an employee. employee, and \$0.2 million in total compensation for each of the six months ended June 30, 2024 and 2023.
+The Company paid Dr. Amira Hassanein approximately \$0.1 million in total compensation for each of the three months ended June 30, 2024 September 30, 2024 and 2023 for her services as an employee, and \$0.2 million in total compensation for each of the six months ended June 30, 2024 September 30, 2024 and 2023.

-17 14.
-Subsequent Events
+14. Subsequent Events